treyhunner/treyhunner.github.com/source/_posts/2021-11-22-python-black-friday-and-cyber-monday-sales-2021.markdown

 There's 34 courses currently and the bundle also includes courses published before October 2022.

+### PyBites books, courses, and Python exercises

+PyBites is offering 40% off Python courses, books, and exercises in their [Black Friday and Cyber Monday sale](https://pybit.es/black-friday-2021/).

 ### Mike Driscoll's Python books

 Mike Driscoll is offering $10 off any of his [Python books](https://driscollis.gumroad.com/) with the coupon code **black21**.